-The five Community Engagement Fellows and two Cook Community Engagement Fellows students will spend 35 hours each week working with an assigned not-for-profit organization.
+The six Community Engagement Fellows and two Cook Community Engagement Fellows students will spend 35 hours each week working with an assigned not-for-profit organization.
 On Wednesday evenings they will gather for dinner and to discuss their experiences, as well as common readings.
 Friday afternoons will be spent as a group participating in other enrichment activities to strengthen their understanding of social issues in the Charlotte area.

 Two students are intentionally placed with organizations that have Christian, faith-based missions.
 These positions were made possible through the generosity of the Cook Family.

 Barium Springs runs a summer day treatment program in additional to their year-round residential programs.
 The Fellow planned and ran activities in the program using the Family Teaching Model and assisted in skill building and behavior modification.
 The Fellow also completed aftercare documentation and detailed mental health notes at the end of each day.

 Charlotte Rescue Mission

 Charlotte Rescue Mission works to minister the Good News of Christianity to individuals caught in the crisis of poverty, hopelessness, or addictions by meeting their spiritual, physical, and emotional needs.
 The Fellow was assigned to the Development Team and was responsible for researching foundations, exploring potential funders, organizing the department's database, writing grants, and creating a College Advisory Board.